inmarsat-enterprise/pynbntnmodem/README.md

 ## Common Workflow

-* **`connect()`** using either `.env` variables, default or programmatic values

-for `SERIAL_PORT`/`port` and `SERIAL_BAUDRATE`/`baudrate`.
+* **`connect()`** using either `.env` variables, default or programmatic values for `SERIAL_PORT`/`port` and `SERIAL_BAUDRATE`/`baudrate`.

 * **`initialize_ntn()`** to run the modem-specific configuration sequence

 * Run a loop that continually runs `check_urc()`, queues and then processes each `get_urc_type()`

+## URC injection

+Some modems do not emit any URC on important events such as the completion of a MO message sending.
+In such cases the `inject_urc()` method is provided to simulate a modem-generated URC.